 The UE pre-compensated modulated carrier frequency shall be accurate to within the limits in Table 6.4B.1-1, observed over a period of one time slot (0.5 ms for 15 kHz sub-carrier spacing and 2 ms excluding the 2304Ts gap for 3.75 kHz sub-carrier spacing) and averaged over 72/LCtone slots (where LCtone = {1, 3, 6, 12} is the number of sub-carriers used for the transmission), compared to the ideally pre-compensated reference uplink carrier frequency.

-When a repetition period is configured on the uplink for which repetition period (R ) >1, the UE shall not change Doppler pre-compensation during an ongoing repetition period, except in the transmission gaps as defined in clause 10.1.3.6 of TS 36.211[3].
+When a repetition period is configured on the uplink for which repetition period (R ) >1, the UE shall not change Doppler pre-compensation during an ongoing repetition period, except in the transmission gaps as defined in clause 10.1.3.6 of TS 36.211[3] or except for band 249 in which UE is allowed to perform pre-compensation at the beginning of the uplink burst of 8 consecutive transmitted subframes, pre-compensation gap is not applicable for band 249.
 When segmentation is applied, then the UE shall update pre-compensation at the beginning of each segment prior to segment transmission.